 9000 NOK per person (or equivalent in other currency at time of invoicing).
 Registration fee is set in Norwegian Krone and will vary when converted to other currencies according to fluctuations in exchange rates.

 - A 10% discount applies for registrations received by 10 April 2017, and paid within 14 days of that date

 - A 10% discount applies for three or more course registrations received together from the same company.

-- Those who also attend the Aquafeed Extrusion program can attend this Drying course at the 30% discounted rate of 6300 NOK.
+- Those who also attend the Aquafeed Extrusion program or the Pet Food Extrusion program can attend this Drying course at the 30% discounted rate of 6300 NOK.